Logical Phase Transitions: Understanding Collapse in LLM Logical Reasoning: Experiment

 \textbf{(1) Our method outperforms alternative fine-tuning strategies.} Under Naive prompting, $\theta^{*}$ is the only variant that improves over the Original model, achieving the best score on every evaluated dataset with an average gain of (+1.26).
 In contrast, single-dataset fine-tuning yields only marginal improvements or even degradation, indicating that LoCM-guided multi-stage training is more effective at mitigating reasoning collapse.
 Under CoT prompting, despite increased reasoning difficulty, $\theta^{*}$ again achieves the highest average performance (+3.95) among all variants.
 While other methods exhibit mixed gains or notable drops on specific datasets, $\theta^{*}$ consistently attains the best or near-best results.

 \textbf{(2) Our method on NSA-LR generalizes to heterogeneous reasoning datasets.} Our model $\theta^{*}$, trained via Neuro-Symbolic Curriculum Tuning on the NSA-LR dataset, achieves strong performance on ProntoQA, ProofWriter, FOLIO, and ProverQA, consistently ranking among the top results.
 In contrast, alternative fine-tuning methods that are optimized on individual datasets exhibit limited gains on their training datasets and often suffer noticeable performance degradation when evaluated on other reasoning datasets, failing to generalize across heterogeneous tasks.
 These results indicate that curriculum tuning guided by neuro-symbolic alignment captures transferable reasoning structure, enabling performance improvements that extend beyond the training dataset to diverse logical forms and complexity regimes.
+One exception is FOLIO under CoT prompting, where the improvement is not maintained; we provide further analysis in Appendix~C.x.

+\textbf{(3) Our method consistently enhances diverse inference-time reasoning strategies.} As shown in Table~\ref{tab:training_free_comparison}, NSCT improves performance not only under Naive and CoT prompting, but also when combined with recent training-free reasoning methods such as ToT, DetermLR, and SymbCoT.
+These gains are consistent across all settings, indicating that the effect of NSCT does not depend on a specific prompting format or decoding heuristic.
+Notably, the improvements are most pronounced in the High-LoCM regime, where logical phase transitions are most severe: under CoT, ToT, and DetermLR, the gains in the High-LoCM band are +7.4, +6.1, and +5.4, respectively, all larger than those in the Low- or Medium-LoCM bands.
+Overall, these results support the view that NSCT is not merely a narrow fine-tuning heuristic tied to a specific prompting strategy.
+Instead, it behaves as a transferable training mechanism that consistently improves logical robustness across diverse decoding settings.